-Humans and other animals share a heritage of economic tendencies - including cooperation, repayment of favours and resentment at being short-changed.
-By Frans B. M. de Waal, Scientific American, April 2005 issue
+Humans and other animals share a heritage of economic tendencies - including cooperation, repayment of favours and resentment at being short-changed according to an article by Frans B. M. de Waal in Scientific American, April 2005 issue

 Animal Behavior Economics

 An emerging new field known as Animal Behaviour economics, proposes that "basic human economic tendencies and preoccupations such as reciprocity, the division of rewards, and co-operation are not limited to our species".

 For example, certain monkeys and chimpanzees share food and engage in co-operative hunting in the same way as humans.

 These kinds of behaviour are known as "Reciprocity Mechanisms".

 There are a number of different types however they all share one thing in common - the benefits always find their way back to the original giver.